SiyuanHuang95/SUG/README.md

 ## TODO List

-[ ] Split one dataset to different domains, and fake it as the Source_s and Target_s
+[X] Split one dataset to different domains, and fake it as the Source_s and Target_s
+    [ ] random split -> should save the random index to reproduce the experiment

-[ ] Give the acc report on the another dataset
+[X] Give the acc report on the another dataset

 ## Requirements
 - Python 3.6